AlbaXIII/golden-goose-tutoring/README.md

 ## Bugs & Issues

 ### Development
 * Form elements were getting crushed on transition between mobile and tablet views.
 I rectified this by adding a second media query on top of the initial tablet to add extra width to the div allowing the element to breathe more on transition.
+Due to nature of the iframe element being centred on a particular area there is an element of reduction in the form width but it is accessible at every device size.
 * Ensuring the div elements on the index and contact page transitioned from column to side-by-side required investigation on the correct amount of padding and which CSS properties to use.
 Eventually I used a combination of flex, float and width adjustments to spread the divs apart, and then media queries to make sure they displayed in line to each other.

 ### Unfixed Bugs